-Here is a challenge for Scuba Divers that don't practice the no-touch rule.
-Two Canadian fisherman report catching a huge record-breaking 320 pound Shrimp that actually eats what should be its prey.
+Here is a challenge for Scuba Divers that don’t practice the no-touch rule.
+Two Canadian fisherman report catching a huge record-breaking 320 pound Shrimp that actually eats what should be its predators.

 Ok.
 So as the story goes, two fishermen captured a northern prawn that measured about 9 feet long and weighing about 319 lbs.
 Rene Kirouac and Raymond Bergeronwere sailing their trawl near the Matane and St. Lawrence Rivers and noticed unusual movements along the rocky coast.
 Upon approaching they noticed that a giant shrimp was causing all of the activity.
 Naturally they set out to capture it.

 As quoted, in worldnewsreport.com, these guys had what they called the most difficult catch of a lifetime.
 It was easily apparent to them that their traps would be useless in capturing the huge shrimp so they resorted to their hunting rifles…

 “It was the most difficult catch of my life!” says Mr. Kirouac, an experienced shrimp fisherman.
 “It just refused to die!
 We fired at it from close range and knocked it repeatedly on the head with a metal shovel, but it had very little effect.
 It took sixteen .30-06 ammo before it stopped crawling, but we finally got it!”